 The United States, I went through all these numbers earlier in the program and last night.

-And meanwhile, uh Germany's Merkel is now signing billions and billions of dollars in energy deals, basically giving Vladimir Putin, the hostile regime of Russia control over the life source of their economy, which is stupid and counterproductive.
+And meanwhile, Germany's Merkel is now signing billions and billions of dollars in energy deals, basically giving Vladimir Putin, the hostile regime of Russia, control over the life source of their economy, which is stupid and counterproductive.

-If you look at his, if you look at that breakfast meeting with Stoltenberg, the mainstream media melted down, just watch it.
+If you look at that breakfast meeting with Stoltenberg, the mainstream media melted down.

-It's a businessman being very Secretary General of the Now of NATO.
+It's a businessman being very general of NATO.

-In of NATO, uh and and Trump is being a businessman, very pragmatic, very judicious, very prudent, and he's saying, hey, how can we have this problem with guys not paying two percent when you just did an energy deal that gave him 70 percent control of the energy?
+And he's saying, hey, how can we have this problem with guys not paying 2% when you just did an energy deal that gave him 70% control of the industry?

-And Trump very plain goes, This is not trade, it's energy.
+And Trump very plainly goes, this is not trade.

 Once you have energy, you have control.